syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Serialization.md

 ---
 layout: post
-title: Serialization for Syncfusion Essential WindowsForms
+title: Serialization in Windows Forms GridGrouping control | Syncfusion
-description: This section explains about the xml serialization and deserialization of the GridGroupingControl.
+description: Learn about Serialization support in Syncfusion Windows Forms GridGrouping (GridGroupingControl) control and more details.
 platform: WindowsForms
 control: GridGrouping
 documentation: ug
 ---

-# Serialization
+# Serialization in Windows Forms GridGrouping (GridGroupingControl)
 Serialization is the process of saving the state of an object into a stream of bytes for further use.
 The reverse of this process called Deserialization.
 This section will explain about the different types of serialization techniques available for the GridGroupingControl.

 ## XML Serialization